yoandryx/public-v4-client/README.md

 - [Docker](https://www.docker.com/)

 #### Run the Docker Container
-You can deploy the web app via a self-hosted Docker container using NGINX:
+You can deploy the web app via a self-hosted Docker container using Nginx:
 1. Build the Docker image:
    ```bash
    docker build -t squads-public-v4-client .